Catherine Cesarsky: Research

 Dr. Cesarsky is known for her research activities in several central areas of modern astrophysics.
 The first part of her career was devoted to the high-energy domain.
 This has involved studies of the propagation and composition of galactic cosmic rays, of matter and fields in the diffuse interstellar medium, as well as the acceleration of particles in astrophysical shocks, e.g. in connection with supernovae.

 She then turned to infrared astronomy.
 She was the principal investigator of the camera on board the Infrared Space Observatory of the European Space Agency, which flew between 1995 and 1998.
-As such, she has led the central programme, which studied the infrared emission from a variety of galactic and extragalactic sources and yielded new and exciting results on star formation and galactic evolution.
-These were consolidated through further observations with the ESO VLT, the satellites Spitzer and now Herschel.
+As such, she has led the central programme, which studied the infrared emission from a variety of galactic and extragalactic sources and which has yielded new and exciting results on star formation and galactic evolution.
+These studies were consolidated and refined via further observations with the European Southern Observatory Very Large Telescope (ESO VLT), and the Spitzer Space Telescope and Herschel Space Observatory.

 Awards and distinctions

+Cesarsky is a Member of the Academia Europaea, the International Academy of Astronautics, and a Foreign Member of the Royal Swedish Academy of Sciences.
+In 2010, she received an honorary degree from the University of Geneva.
+Other awards and honours include: